Barry Sanders

-Barry Sanders (born July 16, 1968) is an American former professional football running back who played for the Detroit Lions of the National Football League (NFL) for 10 seasons.
+Barry David Sanders (born July 16, 1968) is an American former professional football running back who played for the Detroit Lions of the National Football League (NFL) for 10 seasons.
 Sanders led the league in rushing yards four times and in rushing touchdowns once.
-With a stature of 5 ft.
+Standing at 5 ft.
 8 in. tall and weighing 200 lbs., he established himself as one of the most elusive runners in the history of the NFL with his quickness and agility.
-Sanders played college football for the Oklahoma State Cowboys.
+Sanders is widely considered to be one of the greatest running backs of all time.
+He played college football for the Oklahoma State Cowboys.

-As a junior in 1988, he compiled what is widely considered one of the greatest individual seasons by a running back in college football history, rushing for a record 2,628 yards and 37 touchdowns, in 11 games.
+As a junior in 1988, Sanders compiled what is widely considered one of the greatest individual seasons by a running back in college football history, rushing for a record 2,628 yards and 37 touchdowns, in 11 games.
 He was awarded the Heisman Trophy, and was unanimously recognized as an All-American.
-Sports Illustrated named his 1988 season as the third-most impressive college sports feat of all-time, behind Jesse Owens setting four world records in a single hour, and Cael Sanderson's perfect wrestling record of 159–0, winning four consecutive national titles.
+Sports Illustrated named his 1988 season as the third-most impressive college sports feat of all time, behind Jesse Owens setting four world records in a single hour, and Cael Sanderson's perfect wrestling record of 159–0, winning four consecutive national titles.

 Sanders was selected by the Lions in the 1989 NFL draft, and had an immediate impact in his rookie season, winning the NFL Offensive Rookie of the Year award.
 In 1991, Sanders helped lead the Lions to their first postseason win since 1958.
 In 1994, Sanders was awarded the NFL Offensive Player of the Year Award (OPOY).
 In 1997, he rushed for 2,053 yards in the regular season and was co-awarded the NFL Most Valuable Player Award (shared with Green Bay quarterback Brett Favre), alongside his second NFL Offensive Player of the Year Award.
 While still performing at a high level, Sanders unexpectedly retired from professional football in 1999, at the age of 31, and 1,457 yards short of breaking the NFL's then all-time rushing record held by Walter Payton.

 Sanders cited the Lions' front office and declining team production as reasons for his early retirement.
 He finished his career with 15,269 rushing yards (fourth all-time), and 99 rushing touchdowns (tenth all-time); in each of his ten seasons he was selected to a Pro Bowl and All-Pro team.
 The Lions retired Sanders' No. 20 jersey on November 25, 2004, and he was inducted into the Pro Football Hall of Fame three months prior.
 A year later, Sanders was inducted into the Oklahoma Sports Hall of Fame with former college teammate Thurman Thomas.